aguyran/aguyran/README.md

 I'm Aryan Gupta, I'm a software developer 👨‍💻 who is passionate about web technologies and have experience working as a team.
 I'm also a self proclaimed weeb and loves to play video games 🎮.

-- 🌱 I’m currently doing an internship at Videha.ai
+- 🌱 I’m currently working as an developer at Hybrowlabs
 - 💬 Ask me about: tech, memes, anime, games
 - 😄 Pronouns: he/him
 - ⚡ Languages: Javascript, Typescript